Tag and release: Cooperative Fish Tagging Project

-Oceanographic Research Institute Tags
+Oceanographic Research Institute

-The tags are attached to the fish by trained anglers, charter operators, researchers, and conservationists, who also record the date, location, species, size, and sex of the fish.
+Tags from the Oceanographic Research Institute (ORI) are attached to the fish by trained anglers, charter operators, researchers, and conservationists, who also record the date, location, species, size, and sex of the fish.
 The tagged fish are then released back into the water, where they can be recaptured by other anglers or researchers, who can report the tag number and the recapture details to ORI.
 ORI then analyses the data and provides feedback to the taggers and the recapturers.
-You’ll find the published recapture and release reports on their website, and many references to their data in scientific journals.
+Recapture and release reports are published on their website, and cited in scientific journals.